Kristofer-Rivera-and-Oliver-Ton/time_series_project/README.md

 # TIME SERIES PROJECT
- This repository contains all work for the time series project for the Codeup Data Science Program.
+### This repository contains all work for the time series project for the Codeup Data Science Program.

+### Team Members: Oliver Ton and Kristofer Rivera